Murat-Selim/privacy_predictions_market/README.md

 # Privacy Predictions Market

-A confidential prediction market platform built on Solana using Inco Lightning rust SDK for encrypted compute on Solana.
-Users can make encrypted predictions on asset prices, and outcomes are determined through encrypted comparison, ensuring complete privacy throughout the market lifecycle.
+A confidential range prediction market platform built on Solana using Inco Lightning Rust SDK for encrypted compute on Solana.
+Users can make encrypted predictions on asset prices at specific ranges, and outcomes are determined through encrypted comparison, ensuring complete privacy throughout the market lifecycle.

 ## Overview